Professor Emerita. Ethnology, medical anthropology, Papua New Guinea, Bangladesh (email@example.com)

 - 2013 Entry on Cannibalism International Encyclopedia of the Social and Behavioral Sciences, 2nd Edition, Elsevier Publishers.

 - 2009 “Cannibalism, Kuru and Anthropology, Folia Neuropathologica, 47/2:138-144.

 - 2004 “Thinking About Cannibalism,” Annual Review of Anthropology, 33: 475-498.

-- 2002 “Fore Narratives Through Time: How a Bush Spirit Became a Robber, Was Sent to Jail, Emerged as a Symbol of Eastern Highlands Province, and Never Left Home,” Current Anthropology, 43 (Supplement, August-October): 63-74.
+- 2002 “Fore Narratives Through Time: How a Bush Spirit Became a Robber, Was Sent to Jail, Emerged as a Symbol for Eastern Highlands Province, and Never Left Home,” Current Anthropology, 43 (Supplement), 63-74.

-- 1993 Knowledge, Power and Practice: The Anthropology of Medicine and Everyday Life.
-Shirley Lindenbaum and Margaret Lock (eds).
-University of California Press.
+- 1993 Knowledge, Power and Practice: The Anthropology of Medicine and Everyday Life (co-edited with Margaret Lock), University of California Press.

 - 1992 The Time of AIDS: Social Analysis, Theory and Method (co-edited with Gilbert Herdt), University of California Press.